Progress Software (NASDAQ:PRGS) Releases Earnings Results, Beats Expectations By $0.11 EPS

-Progress Software (NASDAQ:PRGS – Get Free Report) posted its quarterly earnings data on Tuesday.
-The software maker reported $1.25 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.14 by $0.11, Briefing.com reports.
-The firm had revenue of $184.69 million for the quarter, compared to the consensus estimate of $181.91 million.
+Progress Software (NASDAQ:PRGS – Get Free Report) issued its earnings results on Tuesday.
+The software maker reported $1.25 EPS for the quarter, beating analysts’ consensus estimates of $1.14 by $0.11, Briefing.com reports.
 Progress Software had a return on equity of 37.04% and a net margin of 9.67%.
-The company’s quarterly revenue was up 11.5% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $1.01 EPS.
+The firm had revenue of $184.69 million for the quarter, compared to analyst estimates of $181.91 million.
+During the same quarter in the prior year, the firm earned $1.01 earnings per share.
+Progress Software’s revenue for the quarter was up 11.5% on a year-over-year basis.

 Progress Software Stock Performance

-The firm also recently announced a quarterly dividend, which will be paid on Monday, June 17th.
-Stockholders of record on Monday, June 3rd will be paid a dividend of $0.175 per share.
-This represents a $0.70 dividend on an annualized basis and a dividend yield of 1.33%.
+The company also recently announced a quarterly dividend, which will be paid on Monday, June 17th.
+Shareholders of record on Monday, June 3rd will be given a $0.175 dividend.
+This represents a $0.70 dividend on an annualized basis and a yield of 1.33%.
 The ex-dividend date is Monday, June 3rd.
-Progress Software’s dividend payout ratio (DPR) is 45.45%.
+Progress Software’s payout ratio is 45.45%.

 Wall Street Analyst Weigh In